lh3/ropebwt2/README.md

 30 wall-clock hours with peak memory ~45GB.

+##Examples

+1. Construct the BWT for sequences in the input order:

+        ropebwt2 -o out.bwt in.fa

+2. Construct the BWT for sequences in RLO and output the BWT in the ropebwt2 binary format:

+        ropebwt2 -bso out.fmr in.fa

+3. Construct the BWT for sequences in RLO, processing 4GB symbols at a time with multithreading:

+        ropebwt2 -brtm4g in.fa > out.fmr

+   Note that for sequence reads, processing multiple sequences together is faster due to possible multi-threading and fewer cache misses.

+4. Add sequences to an existing index with the sorting order defined by the existing index (incremental construction):

+        ropebwt2 -bi in.fmr in.fa > out.fmr

 ##Methods Overview

 RopeBWT2 keeps the entire BWT in six B+ trees with the *i*-th tree storing the